 New flights are opening up to Costa Rica very often and due to high competition, you can find some great deals.
 I highly recommend signing up for a website called Scott’s Cheap Flights which alerts you of error fares and cheap fares.
 I have seen tickets for $250 roundtrip from Chicago to Costa Rica, $300 from Tortonto to Costa Rica and many more.

-Couchsurfing is the best way to save money on lodging as it’s a way to stay with locals for free but it’s not for everyone.
-If you don’t want to couch surf, check out these other options.
+Couchsurfing is the best way to save money on lodging but it’s not for everyone.
+If you don’t want to couch surf, check out these other options for saving money in Costa Rica.

 A lot of hotel booking websites will send you insider deals if you sign up for an account.
 Many of them also have a book 10 nights, get 1 free or another type of deal.